 Local and state laws prohibit possession of open containers of alcoholic beverages outside of a residence or licensed liquor establishment.
 Possession of alcoholic beverages is prohibited for persons under the age of 21.
 Operating a motor vehicle while intoxicated is also prohibited.

 The college recognizes all these regulations in its commitment to maintaining a healthful campus and workplace.
-A detailed summary of federal, state, and local sanctions applicable to violation of item I above are available in the offices of Human Resources and Student Life.
+A detailed summary of federal, state, and local sanctions applicable to violation of item I above are available in the offices of Human Resources and Student Engagement.

 III.
 Luther College promotes wellness and recognizes chemical dependency as a major threat to wholeness of personal health.
 The college is therefore committed to seeing that all its students and employees understand that: